thisisamondi/e-wallet/README.md

 E-wallet

-An assignment goven to us to solve by looking at a mockup.
+An school assignment given to us to solve by looking at a mockup.

+**The assignment instructions were to:**
-The assignment instrunctions were to create an e-wallet with the possibillity as a user to add and delete cards from the stack/wallet.
+Create an e-wallet with the possibillity as a user to add and delete cards from the stack/wallet.

-Tools used:
+**Tools used: **
-  Vue.js
+- Vue.js (HTML / CSS / JS )
-  Vs code
+- Vs Code
-  Figma
+- Figma